-Before you can move forward in 2014, you need to assess where you are now.
+Before you can move forward with your blog, you need to assess where you are now.
 Let’s start by looking at your blog’s stats.

 First, are you tracking your blog’s stats?
 Hopefully you are, if not, start by adding Google Analytics to your blog today.

 Assuming you have access to your blog’s stats, look at your stats for this year.
 Start broadly by looking at the entire year.
 Look for trends.
 How is traffic doing?
 How is search traffic doing?
 Pageviews?
 You want to see if you can find movement up or down and then try to figure out what triggered that movement.

 But the main point is, you want to baseline where your blog is now so you’ll know if you are improving on your efforts as the year progresses.

 What were you blogging goals for the previous year?
 Did you reach them?
 Look at how successful you were at reaching your goals and then decide if you need to alter anything for the year ahead.

 Let’s assume that you either need to create a strategy for your blog, or you need to totally revamp your existing efforts.
 How do you get started?

 First, you need to decide what you want to accomplish with your blog.
 Here’s some examples:

 And those are examples for a business blog, but the same principle applies for a personal blog.
 Basically ask yourself “What needs to happen in order for my blog to be a success?”
 Answering this question is imperative because it’s the foundation for your blogging strategy.

 Defining Your Audience